DamienVauchel/console-logger/README.md

 # Simple and light PHP console logger

-This library permits you to easily log messages in console.
+This library permits you to easily log messages in console for PHP scripts and apps.

 ## Prerequisites